 When I started doing stand-up I felt very aware of how little I knew my peers.
 For a long time it felt like everyone was friends except for me.
-It took me months to process the work friend-personal friend dynamic, mostly because of the weird blur between the two in comedy.
-Like in any other part of life, I think social media puts a filter on the relationships you form.
-It’s easy to feel like everyone is buddies but you when you constantly see a feed of group photos and statuses tagging friends.
+It took me months to process the difference between a work friend and a personal friend, mostly because of the weird blur between the two in comedy.
+Like in any other part of life, I think social media puts a filter on the relationships we form.
+It’s easy to feel like everyone is buddies when you when you constantly see a feed of group photos from the green room.

-On the flip-side, I think it’s easier for performers to take relationships for granted.
-When you see people night after night for open-mics, writing groups and shows, friendship can start to feel kind of assumed.
+I think it is easier for performers to take relationships for granted because when you see people night after night for open-mics and shows, friendship can start to feel kind of assumed.
 I think the quantity of time we spend with each other starts to replace quality and we reach out to each other a little less than we would if we were “regular” people.

-A lot of comedy can feel like it is contingent on making friends with the right people and I won’t deny that friends book friends sometimes, but in the end being funny is what is going to matter the most.
-To anyone that is feeling like they are being held back by not being “in” with the right people, I have two suggestions:
+A lot of comedy can feel like it is contingent on making friends with the right people and I won’t deny that friends book friends, but in the end being funny is what is going to matter the most.
+To anyone that is feeling like they are being held back by not being “in” with the right people, I have three things to tell you:

 Be pleasant and present.
 This is the attitude that will attract friends and make you someone people want to work with, like I said when I talked about the best way to get booked.

 Say hi to new people.
-Remember how awkward you felt the first couple times you showed up to a mic without knowing anyone?
-For all your know, your newest lifelong friend is going to be on that open mic list, so make the effort to acknowledge faces you haven’t seen before and engage with others.
-Your friendly face could give someone new the courage to keep trying.
+Remember how awkward you felt the first couple times you showed up without knowing anyone?
+For all your know, your newest lifelong friend is going to be on that open mic list, so make the effort to acknowledge faces you haven’t seen before and engage.